Clovis non-profit donates tons of medical supplies to those in need overseas | Clovis Roundup

 “There’s laws, and surely they were put in place for a reason,” explained Andrew MacCalla, Director of International Programs with the non-profit organization Direct Relief.
 “But the end result is there is quite a lot that is recycled or thrown away out of hospitals.”

-MMI has decided to intervene.
-They pick up these unwanted and unused medical supplies and equipment and donate it to hospitals and clinics around the world.
+MMI decided to intervene.
+They collect these unwanted, unused medical supplies and equipment and donate it to hospitals and clinics around the world.

-“Stoeckel and his volunteers test, sort and pack medical supplies into shipping containers they send to clinics in two dozen countries in Africa, Latin America and Southeast Asia,” according to the article by VPR.
+“Stoeckel and his volunteers test, sort, and pack medical supplies into shipping containers they send to clinics in two dozen countries in Africa, Latin America, and Southeast Asia,” according to VPR.
 “A much larger warehouse in southwest Fresno houses hospital beds and boxes already packed and waiting to be shipped.”

 The charity donates millions of dollars’ worth of medical supplies and prescriptions each year internationally.
-According to The World Health Organization, as much as 80 percent of healthcare equipment around the world is made possible only because of donations.
+According to the World Health Organization, as much as 80 percent of healthcare equipment around the world is made possible only because of donations.

 “The need is real: Approximately 40 percent of medical equipment in developing countries is estimated out of service,” the article stated.